jina-ai/docs/chapters/traversal.md

 ![adjacency](./images/adjacency.png)

 In the code snippet and diagram above, we initialized a Document as `root` with the text: *What is love?
 Oh, baby do not hurt me.*.
 Next, a Document with the text *What is love?
 Oh please do not hurt me* was added as a match to the `root` node.
-The matched document `match` is a document without any parents, so it stays at the same level as the `root` node with a granularity value of 0.
+The matched Document `match` is a Document without any parents, so it stays at the same level as the `root` node with a granularity value of 0.
 Meanwhile, since `match` is the retrieved result from the `root` node, so the `adjacency` increased to 1.

 By default, the `root` node has an `adjacency` of 0.
 The value increases by 1 when it hits a `match`.